-German Chancellor Angela Merkel and China's Premier Wen Jiabao
+German Chancellor Angela Merkel and China\'s Premier Wen Jiabao

-German Chancellor Angela Merkel and China\'s Premier Wen Jiabao Chinese Prime Minister Wen Jiabao on Monday visited the world\'s biggest industrial fair, hosted by European powerhouse Germany where firms increasingly see China as a competitor rather than a customer.
+Chinese Prime Minister Wen Jiabao on Monday visited the world\'s biggest industrial fair, hosted by European powerhouse Germany where firms increasingly see China as a competitor rather

 A day after jointly opening the week-long gathering of 5,000 manufacturing and technology companies from 69 countries where China is this year\'s guest of honour, Wen and German Chancellor Angela Merkel toured a number of the gigantic exhibition halls.